 You can access AWS KMS within AWS Identity and Access Management (IAM) or using the software.
 It offers centralized control over encryption keys to define the user data.
 AWS KMS includes both management functions and Cryptographic functions.

-Auditing and monitoring controls are essential to meet HIPAA requirements.
+Auditing and monitoring controls are essential for the software to meet HIPAA compliance requirements.
 For that purpose, Amazon introduced AWS Config.
 It is a fully managed service that provides you with AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.

 AWS Config allows discovering existing and deleted AWS resources, compliance against rules, and immerse into resource configuration details.
 The solution simplifies auditing, security analysis, change management, and operational troubleshooting.